Up front payments: Upper Tribunal decision

 - that the pre-payment of advanced rent was not imposed on the tenant

-Instead, it was found that the pre-payment was an arrangement insisted on by the tenant and accepted by the landlord to address the tenant’s personal financial difficulties.
+It was found that the pre-payment was an arrangement insisted on by the tenant and accepted by the landlord to address the tenant’s personal financial difficulties.
 The landlord had in place a policy of assessing a prospective tenant’s means prior to entering into a tenancy, and the tenant felt he would not pass this test, owing to his low income, but was in a position to make payment of a year’s rent up front.
 The tenant agreed at the Housing Tribunal that it was his suggestion to pre-pay the year’s rent and agreed that he was not required to make advanced payment by the landlord.

-Although the Lease did state that 12 months’ rent was to be paid in advance, the Upper Tribunal held that pre-contract discussions were relevant to the question of “requirement” under the legislation.
+Although the lease did state that 12 months’ rent was to be paid in advance, the Upper Tribunal held that pre-contract discussions were relevant to the question of “requirement” under the legislation.
 The Upper Tribunal held that the pre-contract discussions between parties could be considered.
 The Upper Tribunal were satisfied that as the arrangement had been suggested by the tenant there was no “requirement” imposed and the tenancy agreement merely reflected what parties had agreed.
 There was no breach of Section 89(1) and the tenant was therefore not entitled to repayment of the year’s rent he had paid.

 The take-away for landlords: